dinhhuy258/sfm-telescope.nvim/README.md

 # sfm-telescope

-The `sfm-telescope` extension is a plugin for the [sfm](https://github.com/dinhhuy258/sfm.nvim) plugin that allows users to search entries in the sfm explorer.
+The `sfm-telescope` extension is a plugin for the [sfm](https://github.com/dinhhuy258/sfm.nvim) plugin that allows users to search for entries in the sfm explorer.

 ## Demonstration